chainguard-dev/edu/content/chainguard/chainguard-images/reference/wait-for-it/image_specs.md

 images: []
 menu:
   docs:
-    parent: "Wait-for-it"
+    parent: "wait-for-it"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all public variants of the Chainguard **Wait-for-it** Image.
+This page shows detailed information about all public variants of the Chainguard **wait-for-it** Image.

 ## Variants Compared
 The **wait-for-it** Chainguard Image currently has one public variant: